DETAILED STOCK MARKET GUIDE FOR BEGINNERS

 Every order that is executed on the share market must be settled.
 Buyers receive their shares and sellers receive the sale proceeds.
 The settlement is the procedure wherein the buyers procure their shares and sellers receive their monies.
 The rolling settlement is when all trades have to be settled at the end of the day.
 In other words, the buyer must pay for his purchase and seller delivers the sold shares in one day on the share market.
 Indian share markets adopt the T+2 settlements, which means the transactions are completed on Day One and the settlement of these trades must be completed within two working days from Day One.

+SEBI refers to Securities and Exchange Board of India.
 Because the bourses have inherent risks, a market regulator is required.
 The SEBI is provided with this power and has the responsibility of developing as well as regulating the markets.
 The basic objectives include protecting investor interest, developing the share market, and regulating it’s working.